How to change the password of an email account in cPanel

 Log in to your cPanel account using your main username and password.

-2. Find the Email Accounts section
+2. Open Email Accounts

 3. Find the email account